 Mama was exceptionally happy, although at some points, she still seemed to be a little confused.
 But she was extremely excited.

 On the flight of CX881 with Mama were Walter, Dr Honey, Amber and Dr Kris.
 All three seated in the front rows of Flat Beds, while Amber and Dr Kris were few rows away on the comfortable First Class seats.
 Mama’s space was enormous, actually more like a mini-cabin, with Flat Bed, and privacy divider.
 It later turned out to be a risky flight, as Mama would constantly remove seat belts during the flight and try to stand up by herself.
 As 505 later recalled, Mama slept quite well and was well rested throughout the flight.
-A stop over in Hong kong and then the final landing in Manila on Sep-9 eve.
+A stop over in Hong kong and then the final landing in Manila on Sep-9 evening.

 Mama stayed with the family at the Shangrila Hotel Presidential Suite in Manila.
 The next few days were visits from her best childhood friend BinGiok, and her many friends and classmates.
 Every new day was a celebration of never-ending visits.
 The seven short days in Manila were the happiest and longest days of her life since Papa’s departure.